N7ghtm4r3/Biometrik/docs/native_engines.md

-# JVM fine-tuning

-If you need to fine-tune native engines, follow the steps below depending on which engine you need to modify
+If you need to apply changes to the native engines, follow the steps below depending on which engine you want to modify

 !!! warning